Key Highlights

 Run A/B tests regularly to fine-tune performance.

-7. Leveraging Marketing Automation for Efficiency
+7. Implementing Marketing Automation for Efficiency

 8. Choosing Suitable Social Media Platforms